cambridge-cares/TheWorldAvatar/Agents/UtilityCostCalculationAgent_TimeSereis/README.md

 Details about how to use the agent please see the [home page] of this agent

 ## Upper level instances instatiation
 If you started from an empty namespace, or have not instantiate upper level instances such as `country` or `assumption`, the result would not be able to be associated with them.

+Please check if you have created a namespace in the blazegraph, and entered the correct environmental variables in the [agent.env.example](./agent.env.example).

-Therefore it is required to run the [upper_level_ontology_update.py](./utilitycostcalculationagent/upper_level_ontology_update.py), simply run this command in the powershell terminal:
+Afterwards, run the [upper_level_ontology_update.py](./copcalculationagent/upper_level_ontology_update.py), simply run this command in the powershell terminal:

 ```bash
 py ./utilitycostcalculationagent/upper_level_ontology_update.py